wh0pper/flashcards_ruby/README.md

-# Word Definer
+# Flashcards

-#### A sinatra application, 02.16.2018
+#### A simple Sinatra/PostgreSQL application, 02.19.2018

 #### By Jared Clemmensen, Russell Hofvendahl

 ## Description
-  A simple CRUD application for making and using flashcards.
+  A CRUD application for making and using flashcards.
 Uses class Card with methods to initialize card, access and modify card info and delete card data from database.

 ## Specs